Mrswolf/Mrswolf.github.io/_posts/2024-05-23-learncmake.md

 ---
 <!-- toc -->

 CMake is a popular cross-platform build system that allows developers to use a common interface to define a set of rules to build the source code with different compilers, such as GCC, Clang and Visual Studio.
 In fact, CMake supports not only C/C++, but also other languages such as C# and Fortran.
-CMake is an essential tool for building software projects and making the whole process easier for anyone. <!--more -->
+CMake is an essential tool for building software projects and making the whole process easier for anyone. <!--more-->

 I put my code [here](https://github.com/Mrswolf/blog_code/tree/main/cmake).